 But when it comes to balanced meals, it's been hard to get proper food to those in need.

 'The right thing to do'

-Enter TD Bank Senior Relationship Manager Kris Amato and Store Manager Johnny Pacheco.
+Enter TD Bank Senior Relationship Manager Kris Amato and store personnel from the area.

-After learning about the nutrition needs of GMHC clients, Amato alerted Pacheco and his team, who opened up a 3rd Street Store in NYC and gave Hester hundreds of TD Visa debits cards to send out to those GMHC serves.
+After learning about the nutrition needs of GMHC clients, Amato alerted the team, who opened up a 3rd Street Store in NYC and gave Hester hundreds of TD Visa debits cards to send out to those GMHC serves.

 "Then they turned around and expedited another 350 gift cards to my house, so we could have those ready to send out next," he added.

 "Michael asked if we could help and I said, 'Of course," Amato said.
-"That was all Johnny and his team.
+"That was all the team.
 They rallied and got the cards together.
 That was a complete team effort across the bank.
-It was the right thing to do for people in need."
+It was the right thing to do for people in need.

 Amato and her team also facilitated a $2.7 million loan through the Paycheck Protection Program (PPP), administered by the U.S. Small Business Administration (SBA), as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 Hester says those funds have been "life-saving for our organization."